GobySoft/goby3/src/doc/markdown/doc200_middleware.md

 # goby-middleware: Nested middleware overview

-The Goby `middleware` is provides a starting point for creating complete marine robotic systems.
+The Goby `middleware` provides a starting point for creating complete marine robotic systems.
 Superficially, it is similar to MOOS and ROS, but with several key distinguishing differences:

 * The Goby middleware is designed around a nested communications model that allows for scalable performance across the huge range of throughput values commonly seen in marine systems (tens of bits per second on an acoustic modem to tens of gigabits per second or more between threads).
 * Goby does not dictate a particular marshalling scheme unlike ROS (rosmsg) or MOOS (MOOSMsg) does.
 You can use any serializable type on the interprocess layer that you choose.
 Currently we like Google Protocol Buffers, but this is not a necessary choice.